James Hope (physician): Life

 He was born at Stockport in Cheshire 23 February 1801, the son of Thomas Hope, merchant and manufacturer, he of Prestbury Hall near Macclesfield.
 After four years (1815–18) at Macclesfield grammar school, James resided for about 18 months at Oxford, where his elder brother was then an undergraduate, but never became a member of the university.

 In October 1820 Hope went as a medical student to Edinburgh University, where he studied for five years.
-The subject of his inaugural medical dissertation (August 1825) was aneurism of the aorta, and he then began a collection of drawings of pathological specimens coming under his notice.
+The subject of his inaugural medical dissertation (August 1825) was aneurysm of the aorta, and he then began a collection of drawings of pathological specimens coming under his notice.
 A president of the Royal Medical Society of Edinburgh, he held the posts of house-physician and house-surgeon at the Edinburgh Royal Infirmary.

 Leaving Edinburgh in December 1825, Hope became a medical student at St. Bartholomew's Hospital, London, and in the spring of 1826 obtained the diploma of the Royal College of Surgeons.
 That summer he left England for the continent, and stayed a year at Paris as one of the clinical clerks of Auguste François Chomel at the Hôpital de la Charité.
 He then visited Switzerland, Italy, Germany, and the Netherlands, and returned England in June 1828.
 In September he became a licentiate the Royal College of Physicians.